AryanKapri88/Digital-Wallet-Transcation-system/Week 1/README.md

 2. Input validation for budget and expenses

+3. Budget exceedance handling with options to add budget or take a loan

+4. Loan interest calculation (5% annually) with monthly repayment breakdown

-3. Saves data to transaction.csv
+5. Saves data to transaction.csv